ipcis/gh0stshell_BadUSB/README.md

 Sys-Admins can use it to automate stuff.

 ## Features
-+ Looks like a USB Drives
++ Looks like a USB Drive
 + Simulate a Keyboard
 + Inject keystrokes ultra fast
 + Fully customizable